fallenapollonian/fallenapollonian.github.io/articles/schooling.md

 Degree inflation is becoming widespread in the US and is making its economy more inefficient.
 Posting for many jobs traditionally viewed as middle-skills jobs which required a high school diploma only now require at least a college degree.
 Part of this is due to the changing nature of many middle-skills jobs which require computer proficiency and good written and verbal communications, but it also has to do with misperceptions [(Fuller & Raman, 2017)](https://www.hbs.edu/managing-the-future-of-work/Documents/dismissed-by-degrees.pdf).

+## Tuition Fees

+The mean tuition-enrollment elasticity across studies is close to zero after controlling for publication bias [(Havranek et al., 2018)](http://meta-analysis.cz/education/education.pdf).

+Attending a relatively high tuition college has a net positive influence on educational attainment, occupational status, and income.
+This remained significant even after controlling for student background characteristics such as socioeconomic origins, secondary school achievement, and educational and occupational aspirations.
+It still remained significant after controlling for academic selectivity and private/public control [(Pascarella et al., 1992)](https://www.researchgate.net/profile/Mark-Smylie/publication/226126111_College_Tuition_Costs_and_Early_Career_Socioeconomic_Achievement_Do_You_Get_What_You_Pay_For/links/55b21bd608aed621ddfd840d/College-Tuition-Costs-and-Early-Career-Socioeconomic-Achievement-Do-You-Get-What-You-Pay-For.pdf).

 </div>